 4. Create and submit a project portfolio that you can use to plan, execute and scale your project.
 And share on future applications!

 5. Make a meaningful impact in your local community and be the change from home.

 This add-on option for earning Community Service Hours and a GLA Service Certificate is included free with your course.
 It is available upon request, and is optional for those seeking to complete up to 20 formal service hours.

 Meet Our Guest Lecturers and Activity Leaders

-Andrew has extensive experience operating international educational programs around the world, including serving two years as a Peace Corps volunteer in Honduras.
+Andrew is the co-founder of GLA, and has extensive experience operating international educational programs around the world, including serving two years as a Peace Corps volunteer in Honduras.
 His overseas volunteer experience ignited a passion to share that experience with others, and he became vice president at a non-profit international volunteer organization.
 There, he helped build programs from scratch into a network of 14 countries and 2,500 volunteers, before going on to co-found Terra Education.
 He currently serves as the co-founder and director of Summer Springboard, pre-college programs in the US on university campuses.

 Ryan is not only a Pediatric Resident Physician at Stanford’s Lucile Packard Children’s Hospital, but a Global Leadership Adventures alumnus from our South Africa program!
 A global health professional, he has also served on the board of Georgetown University’s Physicians for Human Rights.